neptune-ai/neptune-r/README.md

 run["train/epoch/loss"]$log(loss)
 ```

 You can log training metrics to Neptune using series fields.
-In Neptune there are three types of series - float series, string series, and file series.
-Each `neptune_log()` will add a new value at the end of the series.
+In Neptune, there are three types of series - float series, string series, and file series.
+Each `neptune_append()` will add a new value at the end of the series.

 ### Log evaluation results